 A risk education session about explosive remnants of war | © N. Lozano Juez / HI

-At the same time, the organization is running development projects aimed at reducing the risk of disability and improving the social inclusion of people with disabilities.
+At the same time, the organization is running development projects to reduce the risk of disability and improve the social inclusion of people with disabilities.
 The focus is also on preventing disability in children under 5 years old.
 HI promotes the detection of disability, runs disability awareness activities and organizes infant stimulation sessions.
 HI also aims to reduce the incidence of HIV/AIDS and diseases such as malaria among women, children and teenagers.

-In several provinces, HI also aims to improve access to education for disadvantaged children and the reading skills of all children, with a particular focus on children who do not speak the Lao language and children with disabilities.
+In several provinces, HI also aims to improve access to education and develop reading schools for children, focusing on children who do not speak the Lao language and children with disabilities.

 Finally, HI works to improve the care provided to people requiring rehabilitation.
 The organization collaborates with public bodies in developing the country’s rehabilitation sector and provides training for professionals working in this field.

-For more than 50 years, Laos has been living with the daily threat of cluster munitions, which is hindering the development of the country.
+For more than 50 years, Laos has been living with the daily threat of cluster munitions, hindering development of the country.
 Laos is considered to be one of the poorest countries on the planet.